Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 To get to Silver Star you can fly to Kelowna and shuttle in from there.
 We met an Australian couple in the hot tub who had made it door to door – Newcastle, Australia to Silver Star in just over twice the time it took John and me to drive from Calgary.

 Once at Silver Star you don’t have to leave.
 It’s a terrific spot with lots to do – and a great place for all ages.
-I’d go again in a heartbeat – preferably by air!
+I’d go again in a heartbeat – though preferably by air!

 John and I LOVED the SKIING at Silver Star & Sovereign Lake